-Justin Bieber Surprises Bar Patrons With An Awesome Beatles' Cover — VIDEO
+Bieber Surprises Bar Patrons With A Beatles' Cover

 After Justin Bieber stormed off the stage at a concert in Manchester, UK, allegedly because his fans were screaming too much in between his sets, the pop star undoubtedly needed an image boost.
 Luckily, he got just that.
 On November 4, Justin Bieber surprised patrons of a Toronto pub with an impromptu performance, reports Rolling Stone.